mramshaw/NoteM/Logging.md

 # Logging

-Investigate the details to be logged to facilitate debugging/analytics
+Investigate the details to be logged to facilitate crash reporting/debugging/analytics

 ## Overview